-This software can be accessed independently via a browser or an application window provided by the PO System maker.
-The back office, also called the backend, is in charge of analytics and management.
+This software can be used on its own through a browser or an application window that was made by the company that made the PO System.
+The back office also called the backend, is in charge of analytics and management.

 Businesses have different requirements for point-of-sale hardware than they do for the software’s front end.
 A scanner may be required in retail companies but not in restaurants or cafes.